AMENDED BYLAWS OF THE PARENT COMMUNITY ORGANIZATION OF THE ENVIRONMENTAL CHARTER SCHOOL

 Section 3.
 Rotation of Membership.

-The Steering Committee will meet a minimum of eight (8) times in each year from July 30 until the next, either separately or in combination with a regular meeting of the PCO.
+The Steering Committee will meet a minimum of eight (8) times in each year from August 1 until June 30, either separately or in combination with a regular meeting of the PCO.
 According to need, the Chair may call special meetings of the Steering Committee in excess of this number.
-Additionally, motions may be proposed and votes taken via e-mail, according to the rules specified in Section 7 (Voting) below.
+Additionally, motions may be proposed and votes taken via e-mail, according to the rules specified in Article II Section 9 below.

 To the extent practicable, notice of meetings of the Steering Committee will be given to PCO members by reasonable means.
 Attendance at meetings of the Steering Committee will ordinarily be open to all members of the Board of Trustees, school employees and parents.
 A motion to restrict public attendance will require the affirmative vote of two-thirds of the members of the Steering Committee.